sg-s/spikesort/README.md

 g++ sptree.cpp tsne.cpp -o bh_tsne -O2
 ```

 Note that my fork of `bhtsne` may have modifications, and this is what you should use with `spikesort`.
 If you're running Windows, you need to use whatever compiler you have to compile this.
+See [this](https://github.com/sg-s/bhtsne) for instructions on how to build the binary.

 ### install tag